Script Node

 function signal(name, value){ // search for objects with the name passed from the signal. if(name == 'Object' && value){ let scene = this.scene(); let objs = scene.find(value); } }

-string name The name of the input connection.
+string name The name of the input connection that received the signal.

 start()